 Industry Compliance Requirements

-- Financial institutions: Continuous recording favors reliable PoE systems
+Financial institutions: Continuous recording favors dependable PoE systems

 Access Management and User Control